Intrinsic slays marathon demons to end on season high

 2. Beachy Head Marathon, Eastbourne – Saturday 26th October 2019

-• One of the UK’s biggest off-road marathons covers a 26.2 mile circular route as it twists and turns through the South Downs National Park and includes an infamous starting hill, the long, hard slog up Borstal hill and the ups and downs of the Seven Sisters
+• One of the UK’s biggest off-road marathons covers a 26.2 mile circular route through the South Downs National Park.
+The starting hill is infamous, as is the long, hard slog up Borstal Hill and ups and downs of the Seven Sisters

 Team Intrinsic Race Stats – Beachy Head Marathon, 26th October 2019